Fex-Development/Ptero-inactive-server-deleter/README.md

 Verify if Cloudflare has added your machine's IP to its whitelist.
 If any errors happened that you were unable to fix, you might want to join [Discord](https://discord.gg/hRbtDP2UR6)

 ## People who skidded:
-Prajwal: Clearly skidded holaclient + has no programming knowledge.
+[Wisqdev](https://github.com/Wizqdev): Clearly skidded holaclient + has no programming knowledge.